sharpie78/nova/docs/detailed_setup.md

 # Nova Detailed Setup Guide

-This guide covers manual setup steps for Nova.
-Most users should just run `setup.sh`.
-Use this only if you need finer control or troubleshooting.
+Most users should run `setup.sh`.
+Use this guide for manual steps or troubleshooting.

 ## Install Python 3.10